-”Polymer synthesis“ forms the basis for our further development of classic polymers such as polyurethanes, polyesters and polyamides, with the aim of improving their functionalities, performance and range of application.
-Our research focuses on increased sustainability – for example plastics made from bio-based raw materials or the complete recycling of used plastics - and the synthesis of additives such as flame retardants, sustainable plasticizer systems or compatibilizers for new plastic compounds.
-Modern flame retardant systems no longer require halogen-containing components.
-Recent polymer developments aim to combine thermoplastic and thermoset functionalities for use in high-strength bonding, self-healing systems or in the manufacture of plastic actuators.
+Polymer synthesis forms the basis for our further development of classic polymers such as polyurethanes, polyesters and polyamides, with the aim of improving their functionalities, performance and application range.
+Our developments aim for sustainability, for example plastics based on bio-based raw materials or the full recycling of used plastics.
+The same applies to additive synthesis with halogen-free flame retardants, sustainable plasticizer systems or compatibilizers for new plastic compounds.
+Our polymer developments, for example, aim to combine thermoplastic and thermoset functionalities for application in highly resilient bonds.

-The research group for ”injection and compression molding“ focuses on standard and specialized processes in the injection molding and flow compression molding of (fiber composite) materials.
-The integration of local, wound or tapelaid fiber composite structures along the load path in injection molded components significantly improves the mechanical properties.
+The research group for injection and compression molding focuses on standard and specialized processes for (fiber composite) materials.
+The integration of local, load-path-compatible wound or tape-laid fiber composite structures into injection molded components significantly improves the mechanical properties.

 The industrialization of process chains for the production of highly resilient, continuous-fiber-reinforced lightweight structures is our main research topic in the area of structural composites.
 The core technologies involved are resin transfer molding, wet compression molding, thermoplastic tape laying and pultrusion.
 The placement of textile and pre-impregnated semi-finished products to produce preforms, and their handling, combination with polymer foams and metallic structures and subsequent resin infusion or shaping, are important steps within the processing chains.